 Welcome to MetaBridge v1.2, a user-friendly web tool for network-based integrative analysis of metabolomics data.
 Here you can upload a set of metabolites and identify the directly interacting enzymes for network integration.

-To start, you'll want a set of metabolites as HMDB, KEGG, PubChem, or CAS IDs.
+To start, you'll want a set of metabolites as HMDB or KEGG IDs.
 We recommend MetaboAnalyst for metabolomics data processing, as well as ID conversion if you have only compound names.

 With the output of MetaBridge, you can create a protein-protein interaction network representative of your metabolomics data.
 We recommend NetworkAnalyst for generation of these networks and for network-based integration with protein-protein interaction networks created from other omics types.